ccrownhill/riscv_cpu/README.md

-# Pipelined RISC-V CPU with Caching in Systemverilog
+# Pipelined RISC-V CPU with Multilevel-Caching in SystemVerilog

 ## Summary of results